 The main shortcoming that will hinder this drone’s durability is just too much internal heating.
 If it will not be controlled well, it can cause the internal parts to burn up.
 Just like the F181, this drone too will require you to take lengthy breaks (of about 10 minutes) in between flights for better cooling.
 You will also need to avoid very windy regions as the drone is not so good in handling strong winds (winds exceeding 5mph).

 The X300C quadcopter has a single fixed front camera of 2MP.
-Though this camera’s resolution is clearly quite poor, it provides a First-Person-View (FPV) and help you to record vides and take aerial snaps where required.
+Though this camera’s resolution is clearly quite poor, it provides a First-Person-View (FPV) and helps you to record videos and take aerial snaps where required.
 Videos and images taken by the camera can be stored into the mounted SD card or even uploaded directly to the phone.
 This eases piloting of the drone and makes it somehow applicable for commercial uses.

 Even more, this is a very stable drone, easy to control and it has an added feature of Phase-Detection Auto-Focus (PDAF) which enables the camera to adjust with changes in speed.
 Thus, it is able to record live events.